jxom/cevoaustralia.github.io/_posts/2017-02-23-a-spot-of-aws.markdown

     Andy and I took journey down a pricing rabbit hole...
 ---

 As more enterprises start transitioning over to using AWS, cost optimisation has become a hot topic.
-Andy and myself were recently given the opportunity to explore the potential savings of running on spot instances.
+Andy and I were recently given the opportunity to explore the potential savings of running on spot instances.

 ## What are spot instances?
 Spare compute capacity that Amazon Web Services (AWS) sells at a discounted price.
 When a user requests a spot instance, they must also provide a ‘bid price’.
 As long as the market price remains below the bid price, you will retain control of the instance.
 If the market price rises higher than the bid price, you have three minutes to clean up your work before the instance is destroyed (you must check for this yourself).